apollographql/apollo-ios-pagination/README.md

 - Forward, Reverse, and Bi-directional pagination
 - Cursor-based, offset-based, and custom pagination mechanisms

+## Documentation

+Documentation can be found in [Pagination](https://www.apollographql.com/docs/ios/pagination/introduction/) on Apollo's documentation website.

 ## Issues

 To report an issue, bug, or feature request you can do so in the [apollo-ios](https://github.com/apollographql/apollo-ios/issues) repo.